 Friday 29 May 2020 - 19:30 HOUR

 Friday 22 May 2020 - 19:30 HOUR

 Tuesday 21 Apr 2020 - 19:30 HOUR

 Wednesday 02 Oct 2019 - 19:30 HOUR

-The performance lasts for 2 hour and 30 minutes, including one intermission.
+2 hours and 30 minutes, including an intermission.

-The performance is sung in Italian and supertitled in German.
+The performance is sung in Italian and supertitled in French and German.